RB0609/turtlebot_ws/README.md

 # turtlebot_ws
-This repo contains the autonomous indoor navigation using Differential-Drive robot (turtlebot3 burger model)
+This repo contains the Outdoor navigation using GPS mounted on turtlebot3 burger model.